kogakure/website-11ty-stefanimhoff.de/src/posts/2020/tools-i-use-for-note-taking.md

 The search for Obsidian is powerful and fast.
 It supports fuzzy search, logical operators, grouping, or regular expressions.

 Other nice plugins enable support for auto pair brackets, Vim key bindings, a tag pane, starred notes, word count, a note outline, or a page preview.
-Each plugin can be switched on or off, you have the total control what features you want.
+Each plugin can be switched on or off, you have total control over what features you want.

 Obsidian supports custom CSS and has a community theme library with a lot of nice themes.